 What else makes it different?

-A handful of small details of little importance, mainly, (among them ascending armor class, which some people find of great importance… but it is not that important if you know Thac0 well … then it is all basically the same.) but then there is one big difference with impact.
+A handful of small details of tangential importance, (among them ascending armor class, which some people find of great importance… but it is not that important if you know Thac0 well … then it is all basically the same.) but there is one big difference with impact.

 The list of thief abilities is different, namely, more favourable for the players.

-BFRPG also replaces declarations for retreats etc with an opportunity attack.
-Truth be told, that makes some sense, as the declaration phase is really something many players struggle with, and the solution is a very easy fix.
+BFRPG also replaces declarations for retreats etc with the opportunity attack beloved by most.
+Truth be told, that makes some sense, as the declaration phase is really something many players struggle with, and the solution of Basic Fantasy RPG is a very easy and practical fix.

 Etc.

-Favourable mention: BFRPG has a decent section with GM tips to help OSR-joiners understand some of the important concepts and ideas.
+BFRPG has a decent section with GM tips to help fresh OSR-joiners understand some of the important concepts and ideas.

 XP for Gold vs. Kills vs. Milestones